jai-bansal/iris-data-machine-learning/README.md

 #### Dataset Details:
 I use the famous 'iris' dataset in R.
 The dataset gives the measurements in centimeters of the variables sepal length and width and petal length and width, respectively, for 50 flowers from each of 3 species of iris.
 The species are Iris setosa, versicolor, and virginica.
 A csv file of the data is included in each branch.
-More information on the data can be found here: https://stat.ethz.ch/R-manual/R-devel/library/datasets/html/iris.html
+The script to create the csv More information on the data can be found here: https://stat.ethz.ch/R-manual/R-devel/library/datasets/html/iris.html

+I divide the data into 100 training examples and 50 test examples.
+The 'data_creation.R' file in the 'master' branch creates the training and test sets.
+Note that this file can only be run in R.

 #### License:
 GNU General Public License